Chart Color Schemes

 Everton Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Everton Park's dwelling structure in its latest Census evaluation was 61.4% houses and 38.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 71.2% houses and 28.8% other dwellings.
-Home ownership in Everton Park stood at 25.5%, with mortgaged dwellings at 34.2% and rented ones at 40.3%.
-The median monthly mortgage repayment was $1,950, lower than Brisbane metro's average of $2,000.
-The median weekly rent in Everton Park was $420, slightly higher than Brisbane metro's figure of $430.
-Nationally, Everton Park's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher at $420 compared to the national figure of $375.
+Everton Park's dwellings, as per the latest Census, consisted of 61.4% houses and 38.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 71.9% houses and 28.1% other dwellings.
+Home ownership in Everton Park was at 25.5%, with mortgaged dwellings at 34.2% and rented ones at 40.3%.
+The median monthly mortgage repayment was $1,950, below Brisbane metro's average of $2,000, while the median weekly rent was $420, compared to Brisbane metro's $430.
+Nationally, Everton Park's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing